🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’‰ Healthcare Affordability + 7.0 -- 25 Private healthcare is significantly more affordable than in the US or Western Europe, though costs for premium private clinics have risen, making insurance essential for nomads.
+πŸ’‰ Healthcare Affordability + 7.0 -- 25 Private healthcare costs are moderate, generally lower than in North America or Western Europe, but digital nomads should budget for insurance or out-of-pocket expenses.

 🌿 CLIMATE & ENVIRONMENT